Using this website

 Technical information about this website’s accessibility

-Darlington Borough Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Darlington Borough Council is committed to making its website's accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is mostly compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.